 Where much red Burgundy tends towards subtleness and finesse, the Varoilles style is noticeably more intense.
 They harvest relatively late, and use a long cold soak to extract loads of flavor and texture from their grapes.

 We’re often apprehensive when a new generation takes over a domaine.
 Young winemakers often implement needed modernization, but sometimes get caught chasing trendiness.
-No winemaker in our portfolio has more expertly balanced these impulses than this line than Gautier Desvignes.
+No winemaker in our portfolio has more expertly balanced these impulses than Gautier Desvignes.

 After years of searching, we at last found a source for Chambolle-Musigny last spring.
 With a stellar reputation and miniscule size, it hasn’t been easy to find a domaine without existing importing relationships.
 But this spring we finally stumbled upon the Domaine Boursot, a humble family of winemakers right in the heart of Chambolle.

 We work with many winemakers with low profiles, but Jean-Marc Monnet might be the least visible.
 He has no roadside, no website, no employees, and no other American importer.
 Jean-Marc himself is as humble as his winery is hidden, but the wines themselves are a wholly different story.

 The Domaine Ravaut is the ultimate local wine source.
 For over a century the Ravaut family has cultivated a loyal clientele of friends, neighbors, and local workers -- our tasting visits are frequently interrupted by neighbors stocking up their cellars.
 The domaine continues to sell nearly half its wine to folks who walk in their front door.

 When we shape our portfolio, we look for wines that “punch above their weight.”
 These are wines that exceed expectations based on the price tag and the name on the label.
 For overperforming white Burgundies, many of our favorites come from the towns of St-Aubin and Santenay.